SMUGitGeeks/IS212/README.md

 <h1 align="center" id="title">IS212 - G7T2 Project: Skill Based Role Portal</h1>
 <h2>🧐 Features</h2>

-Here're some of the project's best features:
+Here are some of the project's core features for the first release of SBRP:

-*   TBC
+* CRU of Role Listings by HR
+* View skills of role applicants by HR
+* Browse and Filter Role Listing
+* View Role-Skill Match between role listed and your possessed skills
+* Apply for one or more roles

 <h2>🛠️ Installation Steps:</h2>